opencv/opencv/modules/imgproc/doc/structural_analysis_and_shape_descriptors.rst

 These values are proved to be invariants to the image scale, rotation, and reflection except the seventh one, whose sign is changed by reflection.
 This invariance is proved with the assumption of infinite image resolution.
 In case of raster images, the computed Hu invariants for the original and transformed images are a bit different.

 See Also:
-:cpp:func:`matchShapes`
+:ocv:func:`matchShapes`

 .. index:: findContours

 findContours
 ----------------
-.. cpp:function:: void findContours( InputOutputArray image, OutputArrayOfArrays contours,                   OutputArray hierarchy, int mode, int method, Point offset=Point())
+.. ocv:function:: void findContours( InputOutputArray image, OutputArrayOfArrays contours,                   OutputArray hierarchy, int mode, int method, Point offset=Point())

-.. cpp:function:: void findContours( InputOutputArray image, OutputArrayOfArrays contours, int mode, int method, Point offset=Point())
+.. ocv:function:: void findContours( InputOutputArray image, OutputArrayOfArrays contours, int mode, int method, Point offset=Point())

     Finds contours in a binary image.

     :param image: Source, an 8-bit single-channel image.
 Non-zero pixels are treated as 1's.
 Zero pixels remain 0's, so the image is treated as  ``binary`` .
-You can use  :cpp:func:`compare` ,  :cpp:func:`inRange` ,  :cpp:func:`threshold` ,  :cpp:func:`adaptiveThreshold` ,  :cpp:func:`Canny` , and others to create a binary image out of a grayscale or color one.
+You can use  :ocv:func:`compare` ,  :ocv:func:`inRange` ,  :ocv:func:`threshold` ,  :ocv:func:`adaptiveThreshold` ,  :ocv:func:`Canny` , and others to create a binary image out of a grayscale or color one.
 The function modifies the  ``image``  while extracting the contours.

     :param contours: Detected contours.
 Each contour is stored as a vector of points.